"In the end… you really did bring me to Japan."

 Arthur watched her reaction with satisfaction.

-"Then, first of all…"
+"Then first of all…"

-A faint smile formed on his face.
+A faint smile formed on his lips.

 ---